-The WGSS MA Oral Exam counts for one-half area of critical theory for the English PhD qualifying exams.
-(See description of the second field below for an explanation of the half-area in the structure of the qualifying exam.)
+The WGSS MA Comprehensive Analysis counts for one-half area of critical theory for the English PhD qualifying exams.

 PhD Program in English, Expected Timeline Tracks: Literature & Cultural Studies, Rhetoric & Composition, and Creative Writing.

 The PhD program in English features three tracks: Literature & Cultural Studies, Rhetoric & Composition, and Creative Writing.
 The degree is designed to prepare our students for careers as teachers (primarily as college faculty), as scholars, as writers, and in general as contributors to the future of English Studies, whether through scholarship, creative work, teaching, or other professional activities.
 Our tracks are designed to offer great flexibility for graduate students to pursue their wide-ranging interests, and in turn to produce versatile graduates who can thrive either in academic jobs or in an increasingly broad variety of related fields.